 The survival rate of patients with testicular cancer is generally very good as this is considered a type of curable cancer with a 5 year survival rate of approximately 90%.
 In the US and Europe this survival rate can reach even 95%.
-In Japan, although the survival rate has improved it could not be reported statistically due to the rarity of the disease (1, 11).
+In Japan, although the survival rate has improved it could not be reported statistically due to the rarity of the disease (12,14).
 Bower reported in a study conducted on 339 a rate of survival at 5 years of 82%.
-For patients with an unfavorable prognosis, the 3 year survival period was 75% (3).
+For patients with an unfavorable prognosis, the 3 year survival period was 75% (8).
 Schmoll and Kollmannsberger (Eupean Consensus) reported a 90% survival rate for patients with a favorable prognosis (56% of them with a favorable prognosis), 80% for patients with intermediary risk (28% of them) and a 50% survival rate at 5 years for patients with an unfavorable prognosis (16% of them) (5).
 Kenneth Kesler noted in a study of mediastinal metastases a survival rate at 5 years of 86% +/- 2% and a 74% +/- 4% survival rate at 10 years.
-De Vita reported survival within localized stages at 95.1% in cases with regional invasion 69.4% and with remote invasion 33.1 % (4).
-Stuart Kinton published in his study (trial of the Eastern cooperative oncology group) the favorable response of 80% of cases and a lasting response among 73% of patients with tumors of the germinal cells (8).
+De Vita reported survival within localized stages at 95.1% in cases with regional invasion 69.4% and with remote invasion 33.1 %(1.9).
+Stuart Kinton published in his study (trial of the Eastern cooperative oncology group) the favorable response of 80% of cases and a lasting response among 73% of patients with tumors of the germinal cells(15).
 In his study, Motzer published a complete response at 77%, incomplete response at 20%, partial response but with a standardization of tumor markers at 3% and relapse at 6%.
 He also reported a complete response based on prognosis factors 86%, 50% and 25%.
 Of the patients who had an unfavorable response and received rescue therapy with increased doses of chemotherapy medicines associated with autolog Stem cell transplant, 57% had a complete response and 35% a durable response for more than 18 months.
-We observe the significant differences of evolution and survival between various reported studies (2, 7, 13, 14).
-This is explained on one hand by the different experience that various oncology centers have, by the diagnosis conducts and non-standardized therapeutic conducts, varied access to last generation medicines, application of chemotherapies with large dosages followed by autolog bone marrow transplant only in few centers and on a reduced number of patients.
+We observe the significant differences of evolution and survival between various reported studies(4,9,16,17).
+This is explained on one hand by the different experience that various oncology centers have, by the diagnosis conducts non-standardized and therapeutic conducts. varied access to generation last medicines, application of chemotherapies with large dosages followed by autolog bone marrow transplant only in few centers and on a reduced number of patients.

 Generally, patients with metastases will have a different prognosis depending on the relapse model and will require individual strategies selected based on the risk factors by combining available therapeutic modalities (irradiation, chemotherapy, surgery of residual tumor masses).
 This entire arsenal can lead to a very high healing rate.
-Nevertheless, testicular cancer cases without a complete remission are some of the most diagnosis disseminative cancers.
-Early and treatment of metastasis may lead to an improvement in the survival rate of cancer patients.
+Nevertheless, testicular cancer cases without a complete remission are some of the most disseminative cancers.
+Early diagnosis treatment of metastasis may lead to an improvement in the survival rate of cancer patients.
 The diagnosis of metastasis using molecular biological techniques has been attempted with various tissues including blood, pancreatic juice, ascites, lymph nodes, but the methods is still controversial.
-Micrometastasis, which is not detectable by routine histological examinations, can now be identified by genetic methods (10).
+Micrometastasis, which is not detectable by routine histological examinations, can now be identified by genetic methods(18).
+Long term survival (over 5 years) and the curability rate of patients with testicular cancer, although in literature is above 90%, our study revealed only a 35.29% survival rate.
+(19)